nanoflat/slides-monitorama-ams/PITCHME.md

 new knowledge = ![Reward](https://www.leafscience.com/wp-content/uploads/2014/05/marijuana-and-dopamine-2.jpg)

 SRSL: go to conferences.
-Best - go where you are not expert
+Best - go where you are not expert.
 ---
 Notes and hihlights from conference

 ---